MatiasAgelvis/kumigi/README.md

 ![](avatara.png)
 # Avatara

-Create simple initials avatar from a simple API
+Create simple avatars with your initials from a simple API

 ## paths
 - `basic` : colored background and text